 All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2020).
 The DSL should communicate with staff any new local arrangements, so they know what to do if they are worried about a child.

-Where new staff are recruited, or new volunteers enter they will continue to be provided with a safeguarding induction.
+Where new staff are recruited, or new volunteers enter St Thomas and St Anne’s CE Primary School they will continue to be provided with a safeguarding induction.

-Upon arrival, they will be given a copy of child protection policy, confirmation of local processes and confirmation of DSL arrangements.
+Upon arrival, they will be given a copy of the school’s child protection policy, confirmation of local processes and confirmation of DSL arrangements.

-The DSLs (and deputies) at will continue to do what they reasonably can to keep up to date with safeguarding developments, such as via Shropshire Safeguarding Community Partnerships, newsletters and professional advice groups
+The DSLs (and deputies) at St Thomas and St Anne’s CE Primary School will continue to do what they reasonably can to keep up to date with safeguarding developments, such as via Shropshire Safeguarding Community Partnerships, newsletters and professional advice groups and drop in safeguarding meetings.

 4. Safer recruitment/volunteers and movement of staff

 It remains essential that people who are unsuitable are not allowed to enter the children’s workforce or gain access to children.
-When recruiting new staff, will continue to follow the relevant safer recruitment processes for their setting, including, as appropriate, relevant sections of Keeping Children Safe in Education (2020).
+When recruiting new staff, St Thomas and St Anne’s CE Primary School will continue to follow the relevant safer recruitment processes for their setting, including, as appropriate, relevant sections of Keeping Children Safe in Education (2020).

 In response to COVID-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS identification checking to minimise the need for face-to-face contact.